 Broughton Pianos is a family business that sells a wide selection of pianos from its base in Stourbridge in the Midlands.
 This includes grand pianos, acoustic piano, digital pianos and second-hand pianos.

-If you are looking to begin your journey as a piano player talk to us about the best choices for beginners.
+If you are looking to begin your journey as a piano player, talk to us about beginners' best choices.